Cranberries and their effects: 4 reasons why you should eat cranberries

 • Muesli: You can easily add your cranberries to your muesli.
 Whether fresh or dried, they bring a delicious sweetness and spice up your morning breakfast.
 But be careful: dried fruit already contains more sugar than fresh fruit.
 So make sure they don't contain any additional sugar.

 • Rice pan: Yes, you read that right.
 Also the little berries give a simple rice pan a real kick.
-The sweet component gives a great flavor to the otherwise savory dish.
+The sweet component gives a great taste to the otherwise savory dish.
 A great idea for preparing your next rice dish in a different way.

 • Cranberry booster: A very simple method of integrating healthy cranberries into your everyday life is offered by the Vitamin D Shot Sunshine Berry from LiveFresh.
 The berry-flavored shot from the Booster family attracts with its interplay of apple, strawberry, cranberry and redcurrant.
 These ingredients make the perfect little power drink for your everyday life.